Things to do in Braga

 5. Visit the Monastery of São Martinho de Tibães

-A visit to the Monastery of São Martinho de Tibães offers a deep dive into Braga’s religious and architectural history.
-Its intricate interiors and restored architecture provide a glimpse into the past.
+A visit to the Monastery of São Martinho de Tibães offers a deep dive into Braga‘’s religious and architectural history.
+Its intricate interiors and restored architecture provide a glimpse into the past, reflecting the monastery’s historical significance and its roots in the middle ages.

 Why Visit?
 It’s a fascinating site for anyone interested in historical architecture and religious heritage.